openstack/ceilometer/doc/source/overview.rst

 label as "metering".

-As the project started to come to life, collecting an `increasing number of metrics`_ across multiple projects, the OpenStack community started to realize that a secondary goal could be added to
+As the project started to come to life, collecting an `increasing number of meters`_ across multiple projects, the OpenStack community started to realize that a secondary goal could be added to
-Ceilometer: become a standard way to collect metric, regardless of the purpose of the collection.
+Ceilometer: become a standard way to collect meter, regardless of the purpose of the collection.
 For example, Ceilometer can now publish information for monitoring, debugging and graphing tools in addition or in parallel to the metering backend.
 We labelled this effort as "multi-publisher".

-.. _increasing number of metrics: http://docs.openstack.org/developer/ceilometer/measurements.html
+.. _increasing number of meters: http://docs.openstack.org/developer/ceilometer/measurements.html

 Most recently, as the Heat project started to come to life, it soon became clear that the OpenStack project needed a tool to watch